StephenWattam/LWAC/docs/User/tools.md

 Tools
 =====
-LWAC's workflow is based around a simple import-augment-export system, and as such there are three major tools in the distribution:
+LWAC's workflow is based around a simple import-download-export system, and as such there are three major tools in the distribution:

 Import
 ------